How To Perfectly Practice The Piano

 Your piano must be put in a place that you won’t feel cluttered.
 Your music room must be free from anything that might distract you like a radio or anything noisy.
 This enables you to concentrate when practicing.
 Also, make sure that there is proper lighting where your piano is placed.
 But remember that your piano must not be exposed to extreme sunlight for this might destroy some sensitive parts of your piano.

 Note # 3

 Always warm up.
+Use mp3 to midi converter for music sheets.
 Exercise your fingers with some simple notes then proceed to the hard ones.
 If you have no idea on how to warm up those fingers, ask someone who knows.
 An exercise must let your fingers stretch to reach some keys that are hard to reach.
 This will become helpful when playing fast paced notes and music.
 Don’t let your hands touch a key while it still feels stiff and rusty.

 Note # 4